 The Nukeproof Blackline shorts are an excellent summer garment.
 They’re lightweight, durable and fit well.
 The price is also impressive considering the performance and quality.
 The only downside is the pocket size and placement, but with liner included, these are hard to look past when shopping for your next pair of trail shorts.

 The Rapha women's trail shorts offer plenty of stretch in a lightweight material, along with a home-repair kit.
 The £110 price tag may put some off, but there are some justifiable reasons for making such an investment.

 Tester Jessica writes: "I really rate these shorts.
 They do what Rapha describe with a figure-fitting shape in a simple and understated design.
 Thanks to the stretchiness of the fabric, the wide waistband and lots of leg length, there's very little to criticise when it comes to performance.
 I've had the occasional brush with overgrown brambles throughout testing, but nothing that's damaged the fabric.
 So, the home-repair kit has stayed firmly in my drawer."

-Endura's Hummvee Chino shorts are a more tailored take on the traditional baggy.
+Endura's Hummvee II Chino shorts (pictured is the first iteration) are a more tailored take on the traditional baggy.
 But it's not just about appearances: with a detachable padded liner and great in-the-saddle comfort, these shorts are equally classy when it comes to performance.